|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Waitavalo is located on the southern coast of New Britain bordering Henry Reid Harbor inside Wide Bay.
 To the west is the Henry Reid River and Tol.
-Also spelled "Waitavolo".
-Prewar, Waitavalo Plantation was planted with coconut palms harvesting copra.
+Also spelled Waitavolo.
+Prewar, Waitavalo Plantation was planted with coconut palms harvesting copra in the Territory of New Guinea.
+Today located in East New Britain Province in Papua New Guinea (PNG).

-During February 1942, occupied by the Japanese Army.
+During early February 1942, occupied by the Japanese Army.
 On February 4, 1942 four separate massacres of prisoners occurred at Tol and Waitavalo.
 At Waitavalo Plantation, 35 Australians prisoners were shot by the Japanese.
 In total, 141 Australians soldiers of "Lark Force" that retreated from Rabaul across New Britain were captured and executed, the majority at Tol Plantation.
-Two survived a massacre there: Pte H. J. "Nipper" Webster and Pte Webster (died March 1 of wounds).
+Two survived a massacre there: Pte H. J. "Nipper" Webster and Pte Webster (died of wounds March 1, 1942).

-By early 1945, the Japanese had dug positions on a long low narrow ridge inland around Waitavalo.
-On March 5, 1945 at 9am, Australian Army, 19th Battalion, "A" Company attempted to cross the Henry Reid River, twice near the mouth under fire, twice and was repulsed.
+By early 1945, the Japanese had dug positions on a long low narrow ridge inland from Waitavalo.
+On March 5, 1945 at 9:00am the Australian Army, 19th Battalion, "A" Company attempted to cross the mouth of the Henry Reid River twice under fire, twice and were repulsed.
 Afterwards, they crossed unopposed upriver.
 In the afternoon the Japanese began to use heavy mortars, concentrated on battalion headquarters until a lull during the night.
-For the next twelve days, fighting for the hilltops along the inland ridges.
+For the next twelve days, fighting continued for the hilltops and inland ridges.
 During the night of March 16-17, the Japanese withdrew but their mortars continued to fire.
 On March 17, the Australians attacked and occupied Waitavalo without further opposition.

-On April 4, 1945 General Thomas Blamey with other senior officers arrived by LCVP at Waitavalo to visited New Britain and inspect Australian troops in the area.
+On April 4, 1945 General Thomas Blamey plus other senior officers arrived by LCVP to Waitavalo to inspect Australian troops in the area.

 Henry Reid River